lberetti/PRAT_Rain_Nowcasting/README.md

 #### TrajGRU

 The architecture of this neural network is the same as the previous Conv-GRU neural network shown in the figure above.
 Only the type of recurrent cell used changes.
-The TrajGRU recurrent cell is an extension of the ConvGRU cell, in which recurrent connections between cache states are learned automatically.
+The TrajGRU recurrent cell is an extension of the ConvGRU cell, in which recurrent connections between hidden states are learned automatically.

 <div align="center">
   <img src="./images/liaison_tradi_CNN.png" width="500"/>